List on Bids44 →

 Essential Checks

-1. Run dead pixel test — Play solid colour videos (red, green, blue, white, black) at full brightness from a USB drive or streaming app.
-Look closely for any tiny dots that don’t match the background colour.
+1. Run dead pixel test — Play solid color videos (red, green, blue, white, black) at full brightness.
+Look closely for any tiny black or brightly colored dots that don’t change.

-2. Check for backlight bleeding — Display a pure black screen in a completely dark room.
-Look for light leaking from the edges or corners, which indicates uneven backlight distribution.
+2. Check for backlight bleeding — Display a black screen in a dark room and look for light leaking from the edges or corners.
+This indicates uneven backlighting.

-4. Test ALL HDMI ports — Plug in a known working device (like a Fire Stick or laptop) into each HDMI port.
-Switch between them rapidly to ensure all ports display a signal without flickering or dropping.
+4. Test ALL HDMI ports — Plug in a reliable device (like a Fire Stick or laptop) into each HDMI port.
+Switch between them rapidly to ensure all ports are functional and stable.

-5. Test built-in speakers — Play a stereo test video or music to ensure both left and right channels work and there’s no crackling or distortion.
+5. Test built-in speakers — Play a stereo test video from YouTube to ensure both left and right channels are working clearly without distortion.

-6. Test smart TV features — Connect the TV to WiFi, open a couple of streaming apps (Netflix, YouTube), and check their loading speed and responsiveness.
-Ensure the remote interacts smoothly with the smart interface.
+6. Test smart TV features — Connect to WiFi, open popular apps like Netflix and YouTube.
+Check app loading speed, video playback, and remote responsiveness.

-7. Check model number on back panel — Verify that the model number sticker on the back matches what the seller claims.
-Take a photo and cross-reference it online for original specs.
+7. Check model number — Verify the model number on the back panel sticker matches what the seller claims.
+Look up its original specs online to confirm.

-8. Test USB ports — Plug in a pen drive with some media files.
-Ensure the TV detects it and can play a video or display images from it.
+8. Test USB ports — Plug in a pen drive with a video file and play it.
+Ensure the TV detects the drive and plays content smoothly.

 Insider Checks

-THE PANEL HOURS CHECK (How Long Was It Actually Used): This is gold.
-Access the service menu by pressing Mute → 1 → 8 → 2 → Power On on the remote while the TV is off.
-Navigate carefully (do NOT change settings) to find “Panel Display Time” or “Total Power On Time.”
-A “barely used” TV with 8,000+ panel hours was running 6+ hours daily for years—expect accelerated wear.
-Missing this can cost you ₹4,000-₹7,000 in hidden wear and tear.
+THE PANEL HOURS CHECK (How Long Was It Actually Used): Access the TV’s service menu (Samsung: Mute → 1 → 8 → 2 → Power).
+Look for “Panel Display Time” or “Total Power On Time.”
+This shows you the ACTUAL hours the TV has been on, which isn’t resettable.
+A “barely used” TV with 8,000+ panel hours was running 6+ hours daily for years.
+If the hours are very high for its age, negotiate ₹3,000-5,000 off for potential wear.

-THE EDGE-RUN FINGER TEST: With the TV ON showing a white screen, slowly run your finger along all four edges of the panel, right where the screen meets the bezel.
-If you feel any ridge, bump, or separation between the panel and bezel, the panel is separating from the frame.
-This usually happens after minor drops or prolonged heat exposure and will only get worse.
-Ignoring this could lead to ₹10,000-₹15,000 in future display issues or an unfixable panel.
+THE EDGE-RUN FINGER TEST (Panel Separation): With the TV ON, displaying a white screen, slowly run your finger along all four edges of the panel where it meets the bezel.
+If you feel any ridge, bump, or separation between the panel and the frame, the panel is separating.
+This happens after drops or excessive heat and gets worse.
+If found, this is a major issue, often leading to panel replacement (₹18,000-25,000), making the TV not worth buying.

-THE HDMI HANDSHAKE TEST: Plug in a 4K device (like a Fire Stick 4K or a laptop) and switch between ALL HDMI ports rapidly for a minute or two.
-Some TVs have failing HDMI controllers that work fine when left alone but drop the signal or show “no signal” errors during switching.
-This can drive you crazy later.
-A failing HDMI controller can be a ₹5,000-₹8,000 mainboard replacement.
+THE HDMI HANDSHAKE TEST (Failing Ports): Plug in a 4K device (like a Fire Stick 4K or a laptop) into each HDMI port.
+Switch between the HDMI ports rapidly for a minute or two.
+Some TVs have failing HDMI controllers that work fine when left alone but drop signal during rapid switching.
+This causes “no signal” errors.
+If a port fails, expect to pay ₹4,000-8,000 for a main board repair/replacement.

-THE REMOTE SENSOR TEST: Point your phone camera at the TV’s IR sensor (usually bottom center of the bezel).
-Press buttons on the original remote—you should see the IR blaster flash purple through your phone camera.
-If no flash, the remote is dead (₹1,200-₹2,000 for a new original).
-If it flashes but the TV doesn’t respond, the IR receiver on the TV is failing (₹2,000-₹3,500 repair).
+THE REMOTE SENSOR TEST (Remote or Receiver Issues): Point your phone camera at the TV’s IR sensor (usually bottom center).
+Press buttons on the remote – you should see the IR blaster flash purple through your phone camera.
+If no flash, the remote is dead (₹800-1,500 for original).
+If it flashes but the TV doesn’t respond, the IR receiver on the TV is failing (₹2,000-4,000 repair).

-THE BACKLIGHT UNIFORMITY TEST: Display a medium-grey image (not black, not white—about 50% grey) at maximum brightness.
-Look intently for brighter or darker patches across the screen, especially near edges or in quadrants.
-This reveals subtle backlight uniformity issues that black/white tests often miss.
-Uneven grey indicates the LED backlight array is partially failing, a ₹3,000-₹6,000 repair, or worse if it spreads.
+THE BACKLIGHT UNIFORMITY TEST (Hidden Panel Flaws): Display a medium-grey image (not black, not white – about 50% grey) at maximum brightness.
+Look for brighter or darker patches, especially near the edges or corners.
+This reveals backlight uniformity issues that black/white tests often miss.
+Uneven grey indicates the LED backlight array is partially failing, which could cost ₹3,000-6,000 to repair.

 Common Scams to Watch For (India 2026)

-Water Damage from Monsoon Flooding.
-Especially in coastal cities or areas prone to heavy monsoon rains, TVs can suffer water damage.
-Check the rear vents and ports for any water stains, corrosion, or a musty smell.
-Water damage can lead to intermittent failures, short circuits, and significantly reduce the TV’s lifespan.
-Repairing water damage can cost ₹5,000-₹10,000 and might not even be permanent.
+Water Damage from Monsoons.
+Especially in coastal cities or areas prone to heavy rains, check the rear vents and ports for any signs of water stains, corrosion, or a musty smell.
+Water damage can cause intermittent issues that appear months later and are very expensive to repair (₹5,000-10,000+ for main board or power supply).

 Seller’s Guide — How to Maximize Your Samsung 32 HD Resale